Many of us only get to garden in shared gardens or community allotments. Lockdown obligations are strict regarding this option.

 Of course, anyone who shows signs of flu such as fever, coughing and so on should stay at home.
 But he or she will already have spread the virus to dozens of people in the days before symptoms appear!

-So it’s precisely when you feel healthy and ready to go tickle those weeds that you might be unknowingly spreading the Covid-19 germ.
+So it’s precisely when you feel healthy and ready to go tickle those weeds that you might be unknowingly spreading germs and viruses.

 - It isn’t a problem if you garden at home.
 Indeed, your home isn’t a public place where dozens of people freely come and go.